whitehead/SunLab/lab-website/team.md

 </div>

 ## Join Our Team
 We are always looking for passionate and talented individuals to join our research group.
-If interested, please contact Dr. Sun with your CV and a brief statement of research interests.
+If interested, please contact Dr. Na Sun with your CV and a brief statement of research interests.